ycexiao/scikit-package/news/202504-doc-command-deploy-doc.rst

 **Added:**

-* Add instructiosn on how to use alias shortcut for creating news file in Level 5.
+* Add instructions on how to use alias shortcut for creating news file in Level 5.

 **Changed:**